-1 cup (5 ounces; 141 grams) plump, moist dried cherries, coarsely chopped
+1 cup (5 ounces; 141g) plump, moist dried cherries, coarsely chopped

 ½ teaspoons fine sea salt

 3 Tbsp (1 ½ ounces; 43g) unsalted butter, cut into 6 pieces